posted June 06, 2023

 - Use a thermometer.
-Don’t risk over or under cooking your beautiful steak by guessing on doneness.
-Just make sure your thermometer isn’t hitting the metal skewer when you’re testing the temperature.
+Don’t risk over or under-cooking your beautiful steak by guessing on doneness.
+Just make sure your meat thermometer isn’t hitting the metal skewer when you’re testing the temperature.

 We love grilling up kabobs and I’ve got a few other recipes you might want to try when you’re firing up the grill this spring!

 I hope this recipe inspires you to get outside and grill this spring.
 I can’t wait to see what you all grill up this season for your loved ones.
 You can find more of my smoking and grilling recipe videos on YouTube, Instagram, or our Facebook Page.
 Follow along and let’s make awesome food together!